savonet/book/workflow.md

 both audio and video.

-Note that the function `ffmpeg.decode.audio` can be thought of as an "inverse" of the function `ffmpeg.encode.audio`: this means that the script\TODO{make sure that \#1573 gets this example fixed}
+Note that the function `ffmpeg.decode.audio` can be thought of as an "inverse" of the function `ffmpeg.encode.audio`: this means that the script

 ```{.liquidsoap include="liq/ffmpeg.encode-decode.liq" from=2}
 ```

-will play the source `s`, after encoding it in mp3 and decoding it back to Liquidsoap's internal format for sources.
+will play the source `s`, after uselessly encoding it in mp3 and decoding it back to Liquidsoap's internal format for sources.

 ### External encoders